Sweatr

 5. Match to aid stations.
 Gels are easier to take when you can wash them down immediately with water.

 Sweatr builds this plan from your training data.
-It calculates your carbohydrate needs based on your body weight, your target pace, and your historical activity data — then maps out a gel timing schedule that fits the actual aid stations on your race course.
+It calculates your carbohydrate needs based on your body weight, target pace, and historical activity data — then maps out a gel timing schedule that fits the actual aid stations on your race course.
+The number it gives you isn't a guess.
+It's built from what you've actually been doing in training, adjusted for race conditions.

 Gel products referenced: SiS Beta Fuel, Maurten Gel 100, High5 Energy Gel, Precision Fuel & Hydration.
 Nutritional values vary between products — always check the label.